-i think the greatest precaution against the "swine flu" (h1n1 virus) would be a good confes
+i think the greatest precaution against the "swine flu" (h1n1 virus) would be a good confession and worthy communion of the Sacred Gifts.

-it seems to me that ANY altering of Communion practices might not endorse fears but create new ones and tempt some to question the REAL PRESENCE of Christ in the Eucharistic Mysteries.
+it seems to me that ANY altering of Communion practices might not endorse fears but create new ones and tempt some to question the REAL PRESENCE of Christ in the Eucharistic Mysteries.)

 By Jackie Taylor